-- Understanding inclusionary neighborhoods and their impact on a city and on you and your family
+- Understand inclusionary neighborhoods and their impact on a city and on you and your family

-- Searching out lenders and agents to guide you when buying in an inclusionary neighborhood
+- Search out lenders and agents to guide you when buying in an inclusionary neighborhood

 Inclusionary housing means different things in different cities/markets.
 New York, San Francisco, Boston, Nashville are hot markets.
 They are suffering from a lack of affordable housing.

 Cities like St Louis, Detroit and Cleveland are soft markets.
 The issues in these cities are not a lack of affordable housing.
 These soft/weak urban markets are suffering from more and more high concentration of poverty.
 Some of the reasons for these high poverty neighborhoods has been brought about by governmental policies that are backfiring.
 For example the tax incentives for low income development that do not have housing policies/restrictions attached to them.

 The impact of concentrated poverty areas on a community are many:

 - High poverty neighborhoods lack jobs and networks that allow residents to find job openings.
 Research shows that children who grow up in high poverty areas have worse economic outcomes than children who grow up in other kinds of neighborhoods.